Catholic Charities of Herkimer County

 The Retired and Senior Volunteer Program of Herkimer County affords seniors, 55 years and older, the opportunity to share their talents, interests, and compassion through direct service in their communities.
 RSVP volunteers serve as dispatchers, data entry assistants, tutors, program coordinators, counselors, transporters, food pantry workers, friendly visitors, store clerks, clerical assistants, meal servers, crafters, council and agency advisors, and more.
 RSVP focuses on addressing critical community needs, working to improve the quality of life for Herkimer County residents.
 Click Here for More Information

-Kateri's Thrift StoreKateri's provides quality used clothing and household items to families and individuals, regardless of income or geographic location.
-Donations are accepted from consumers for items obtained, with the exception of households who have been given a referral from a school, church, or agency.
+Kateri's Thrift StoreKateri's Thrift Store provides quality used clothing and household items at low pricing to families and individuals, regardless of income or geographic location.
 Kateri’s is located on the ground level of the Little Falls Community Center, 45 Furnace Street in Little Falls.
 The store operates Tuesday through Friday from 10:00 a.m. to 3:00 p.m.
 Clothing and household donations are welcome and can be dropped off during regular store hours.

 HIICAP is a federally-funded program from the Centers for Medicare & Medicaid Services (CMS), and administered by the New York State Office for the Aging, the Herkimer County Office for the Aging, and Catholic Charities.
 HIICAP provides clients with free, unbiased, and confidential information relating to Medicare, low-income subsidy programs, EPIC, Medigaps, Medicare Advantage plans, Medicare Part D, billing issues, durable goods providers, long-term care insurance, Medicaid, Patient Assistance Programs and other health insurance issues.
 Trained staff and volunteers answer questions, advocate, handle enrollments and disenrollments, and refer clients for additional services.
 Click here for more information.